 Storage Directions

-- Storage: Store leftover bread pudding in an airtight container in the refrigerator for up to 5 days.
+- Refrigerating: Store leftover bread pudding in an airtight container in the refrigerator for up to 5 days.

-- Freezing: Cool the pudding to room temperature before moving to a freezer-safe container and freeze for up to 2-3 months.
+- Freezing: Cool the pudding to room temperature, then transfer it to a freezer-safe container and freeze for up to 2-3 months.
 Defrost in the refrigerator for 4 hours - overnight, or until thawed through.

 - Holiday Kale Salad